pnorman/openstreetmap-cartographic/README.md

 ## Why does it have Carto in the name when it doesn't use CartoCSS?

 It's a port of OpenStreetMap Carto, and we're bad at naming.

+## Legal

+The code and cartography is licensed under CC0 as described in [LICENSE.txt](LICENSE.txt).

+OpenStreetMap is a trademark of the OpenStreetMap Foundation, and is used with their permission.
+This project is not endorsed by or affiliated with the OpenStreetMap Foundation.